thoughtbot/laptop/README.md

 brew cask install dropbox
 brew cask install google-chrome brew cask install rdio

+gem install suspenders
+gem install parity

+brew_install_or_upgrade 'watch'
 ```

-You should write your customizations such that they can be run safely more than
+Write your customizations such that they can be run safely more than once.
-once.
 See the `mac` script for examples.

+Laptop functions such as `fancy_echo` and `brew_install_or_upgrade`
+can be used in your `~/.laptop.local`.

 Credits
 -------